 Ultimate Guide to Local SEO for Professional Services Firms in 2022

 Did you know that 46% of searches on Google today are related to local information?
-This means that many people use local search to choose which products or services to buy.
+Many people use local search to choose which products or services to buy.
 Optimizing for a global market is excellent, but ignoring your local audience could cost you the opportunity to strengthen your business locally and win more customers.
 Local SEO is very important, but many companies either do not know how to start or have not even thought about optimizing for a local audience.

-Local SEO allows businesses to capture customers who are looking to buy from businesses located close to them.
+Local SEO allows businesses to capture customers looking to buy from businesses close to them.
 Local SEO is a good way to strengthen your local foothold in your industry.
-To help you optimize your business for local SEO, we’ve created this guide to walk you through the process so that you can get started right away.
+To help you optimize your business for local SEO, we’ve created this guide to walk you through the process so you can get started immediately.

 So, What is local SEO?

-Local Search Engine Optimization (SEO) is a type of SEO that focuses on improving the search engine visibility of a website or web pages with the aim of reaching customers searching for local products and services.
+Local Search Engine Optimization (SEO) is a type of SEO that focuses on improving the search engine visibility of a website or web page to reach customers searching for local products and services.
 While local SEO allows brick-and-mortar businesses to reach potential customers shopping in areas close to them, businesses can also use it to improve organic traffic from searches performed by local customers.

 Search engines typically use local content, social profile pages, links, and citations to provide the most relevant information for local search results shown to users.
 Here are tips that you can use to optimize your business for local prospects and customers looking for businesses like yours.